×

 Consultant, United Kingdom

-Ben is a social consultant who works for CIG following an internship as a research assistant in 2021.
+Ben is a social and human rights consultant who works for CIG following an internship as a research assistant in 2021.

 Ben holds a First-Class Politics & International Relations BSc from the University of Bristol.
 This degree was oriented towards human rights-related issues, largely focused on Sub-Saharan Africa.